-Foaming cleansers are very much always on topic when it comes to skincare products you shouldn’t use and are simply too damaging to the skin but are foaming facial washes really that bad?
+Foaming cleansers are very much always on topic when it comes to skincare products you shouldn’t use and is simply too damaging to the skin but are foaming facial washes really that bad?

 Like I say, foam cleansers are really effective for oily, combination and acne-prone skins so if you have these skin types or worries, please read ahead but if you have dry and sensitive skin, it’s best to avoid these at all costs!